Barcelona Cathedral – Barcelona, Spain

 • Beautiful stained‑glass windows

-• Rooftop views (access with ticket)
+• Rooftop views (ticket required)

 • Historic chapels and ornate interior